PixelPieHub/WorldGlobeThreeJS/README.md

 ## Option 1: Import packages with NPM

 1. Install [Node.js](https://nodejs.org/).
-We'll need it to load manage dependencies and to run our build tool.
+We'll need it to load manage dependencies.

 2. install the packages in the project's directory: